SE::DuckDuckGo::Position - Checking website positions by keywords in DuckDuckGo

 $query {subs:Keywords}

-This macro will create as many additional queries as there are in the file for each original search query, which will result in [number of original queries(domains)] x [number of queries in the Keywords file] = [total number of queries]
+This macro will create as many additional queries as there are in the file for each initial search query, which in total will be [number of initial queries (domains)] x [number of queries in the Keywords file] = [total number of queries] as a result of the macro operation.

 Exporting a list of positions

-Getting the result in the format:
+Getting the result in the form:

 Result format: